Pranjali-d/Portfolio/README.md

 ### [World's Oldest Businesses ](https://github.com/Pranjali-d/Worlds_oldest_buisness-sql-case-study)
 <img align="right" width="200" src="https://raw.githubusercontent.com/Pranjali-d/Pranjali-d/main/resources/images.jpg" />
-Project delves into the world's oldest businesses, unveils intriguing insights on detailed breakdown of categories and continents.
+The project delves into the world's oldest businesses and unveils intriguing insights on detailed breakdowns of categories and continents.
 </p>
 Exploration of the longevity and diversity of businesses across the globe, with a focus on industries such as Banking & Finance, Distillers, Vintners, & Breweries, and Aviation & Transport.
 </br> </br>

-> Dashbaord </br>
+> Dashboard </br>

 </br>
 </br>